 - Perceived Benefits of a BORG Drink -

-- Reduces the risk of spiking and spread of germs.
+- Reduces the risk of spiking and the spread of infections.

 - Risky behaviors, like unsafe sex.